-The ICS Function is included in the Risk Management Function and supported by the Compliance Function.
+In 2019 the ICS Function is included in the second line of defense (Risk Management Function and Compliance Function).
 For the organizational structure and decision making process of these functions, please refer to sections B.1.1 and B.1.4.